r00t-tsai/WebB/README.md

 # WebB Browser

-A lightweight, portable, and highly customizable web browser for Windows 10/11, built with **AutoHotkey v2** and **Microsoft Edge WebView2**.
+A lightweight, portable, and highly customizable web browser environment for Windows 10/11, built with **AutoHotkey v2** and **Microsoft Edge WebView2**.

 ---